AberystwythSystemsBiology/pyMEAN/README.md

-# pyMEAN: Metabolomic Enrichment ANalysis
+# pyMEAN: Metabolomic Enrichment ANalysis in Python

 The pyMEAN package is designed to facilitate semi-automated enrichment analysis for metabolomic experiments.